 - Use the clinical trials search form to look online for trials listed on NCI's Cancer.gov website.
 The form has a Help link for tips about searching for clinical trials.

 - For information about cancer trials taking place on the National Institutes of Health campus in Bethesda, Maryland, call NCI’s Clinical Trials Referral Office at 1-888-NCI-1937 (1-888-624-1937).
 The call is toll-free and completely confidential.

-(Posted: 05/15/2012) - In this trial, patients with unresectable hepatocellular carcinoma who are ineligible for liver transplants or other localized therapies, and who did not benefit from or could not tolerate treatment with sorafenib, will be treated with intravenous TRC105 every 2 weeks.
+(Posted: 05/29/2012) - In this trial, patients with unresectable hepatocellular carcinoma who are ineligible for a liver transplant or other local therapies will be given oral sorafenib at the standard approved dose and intravenous TRC105.

 (Posted: 04/17/2012) - In this phase I/II trial, doctors will assess the safety and tolerability of intravenous crolibulin and cisplatin in patients with advanced solid tumors, establish the maximum tolerated dose for the combination, and randomly assign patients with anaplastic thyroid cancer to receive crolibulin and cisplatin or cisplatin alone.